ExcavatorZ/tonipal-bingo/README.md

 ## Possible features to be added:

--saving each individual board, its date and items
+-~~saving each individual board, its date and items~~

+-check if there has already been a board sent today

 -some sort of celebration if you get a bingo